-Directions for the Mind is an event-exhibition presented by the Prohibitive Genus Collective.
-From September 5th to September 23rd two hand-crafted books by featured artist Laura Bucci will be on display, while the rest of the gallery space will be used for participatory, ephemeral yarn installations.
-Directions for the Mind is an exercise in creating art that provides an experience both through planned and chance encounters.
-A small group of people, known to the featured artist, will be sent invitations to participate in creating yarn installations one-to-one with the artist.
-Passersby will be invited to participate and book appointments through an informational poster on the window gallery.
+Directions for the Mind was an event-exhibition presented by the Prohibitive Genus Collective.
+From September 5th to September 23rd, 2017 the gallery space was used for participatory, ephemeral yarn installations.
+Directions for the Mind was an exercise in creating art that provides an experience both through planned and chance encounters.
+A small group of people, known to the featured artist (Laura Bucci), were sent invitations to participate in creating yarn installations one-to-one with the artist.
+Passersby were invited to participate and book appointments through an informational poster on the window gallery (although no requests were received).
 Through this event-exhibition, the Collective aims to continue its work in micro-actions that focus on connecting with others through face-to-face and personal one-to-one interactions.

 This self-interview aims to provide information on the motivation behind the exhibit.

 Why are you sending invitations to a small group of people and also only to people that you know?

 As an artist, Laura Bucci makes a living working in a commercial kitchen and by offering grant writing and editing services to artists.
 She also walks her dog in her neighbourhood and sees the same shopkeepers day in, day out.
 Many people that Laura interacts with have a limited and conventional notion of art.
 For an artist focused on art as actions and the affective qualities of an encounter, Laura has often found it challenging to explain to non-artists what her medium is.
 So this event-exhibition allows her to let people experience a non-traditional way of being engaged in and with art.
 In the case where the invitee is a creative, the intention is to create space to develop depth to the relationship.
 Ultimately, the goal is to deepen existing relationships.